-Wrap each in thick bubble wrap and use strong packing tape to secure the wrapping.
+Wrap each in thick bubble paper and use strong packing tape to secure the wrapping.
 Tape furniture legs and other items to the main piece so nothing gets lost.
 After all the components are taped together, cover the furniture in plastic sheeting for an additional layer of protection.
 If the furniture is small enough to fit inside a cardboard box, use one in addition to the wrapping.
 Shipping peanuts or foam blocks can help to prevent the furniture from moving around inside the box.

 The freight company will take additional measures to secure the furniture and keep it safe.
 They may attach it to a pallet and cover it with moving blankets.
 This is all covered in the shipping cost, but don't be afraid to ask if it's included in the quote.